 11. IS THERE A MORE DETAILED ITINERARY?

-A detailed overview of the Closed programme will be posted and shared will all volunteers closer to the event.
+A detailed overview of the program will be posted and shared with all volunteers closer to the event.

-The weather in the Faroe Islands is unpredictable and ever-changing.
-It is, therefore, a good idea to pack a variety of clothing, suited to all sorts of weather.
-September is mostly cool’ish, around 6-10°C.
+The weather in the Faroe Islands is famously unpredictable.
+It is a good idea to pack a variety of clothing, suited to all sorts of weather.

-We recommend a comfortable sweater, rainproof coat and trousers, as well as sturdy walking shoes or rubber boots.
+We recommend a comfortable sweater, rainproof coat, and trousers, as well as sturdy walking shoes or rubber boots.
 Laundry facilities will be available if needed.
-Each volunteer will be gifted with a woollen beanie, made by a Faroese designer.
+Each volunteer will receive a woolen beanie, made by a Faroese designer.